Primary CNS lymphoma (PCNSL) is a rare type of lymphoma which starts in the central nervous system (CNS).

 Further tests for PCNSL

-You may also have tests to check for signs of lymphoma in other parts of the body.
+You may also have tests to check for signs of lymphoma in other parts of your body.
 These may include:

 - blood tests